entur/gha-security/README-security-rulesets.md

 #### 6. Test out rulesets with Enforcement status.

-Scroll back to top and test out the ruleset with Evaluate to see how it works.
+Scroll back to the top and test out the ruleset with evaluate to see how it works.

 <img src="images/enforcment-status.png" width="400">